 Cat People finally comes to Blu-ray as possibly the last of the Universal HD-DVD titles to advance to Blu.
-We can verify that this is a more robust transfer as well as using the AVC encode (where the HD used VC-1).
+We can verify that this is a more robust transfer as well as using the AVC encode (where the HD-DVD used VC-1).
 Shout!
 Factory have transferred this to a dual-layered disc with a high bitrate.
-It still exhibits edge-enhancement (see John Heard capture firing gun and Kinski's legs with the blood on the floor) more notable on the HD but it also seems far less prominent.
-Colors and contrast are strong - showing excellent detail in close-ups and some occasional depth.
-The many dark sequences exhibit no noise.
-This Blu-ray looks pretty good... a few, unfortunate, artifacts but easily the best digital version to-date.
+It still exhibits edge-enhancement (see John Heard capture firing gun and Kinski's legs with the blood on the floor) and fans who are sensitive won't appreciate it.
+Colors and contrast are strong - showing excellent detail in close-ups and some occasional depth but the image seems too glossy and faces can be waxy - this has had too much digitization.
+This Blu-ray image underwhelms.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Two audio choices but I stuck with the DTS-HD Master 5.1 surround at a resounding 3634 kbps.
-There are plenty of impacting effect sounds from the anticipated cat growlsexhibiting dominant bass and a tight high end via David Bowie.
-The more modern Cat People deserves a modern score from Giorgio Moroder (Top Gun, Midnight Express, Scarface etc. etc.) that works very well accentuating the suspense - definitely benefitting from the lossless transfer.
+There are plenty of impacting effect sounds from the anticipated cat growlsexhibiting dominant bass and a tight high end via David Bowie's Putting Out the Fire theme.
+The more modern Cat People deserves the modern score from Giorgio Moroder (Top Gun, Midnight Express, Scarface etc. etc.) that works very well accentuating the suspense - definitely benefiting from the lossless transfer.
 There are optional English subtitles (see sample above) and my Oppo has identified it as being a region 'A'-locked.

 Cool!
 About 45-minutes worth of new interviews with many of the cast, director and Moroder - all talking about the film, their memories, how they got involved in the project etc. Plus it is interesting to see how they look now - some 32-years later.
 We see pieces with writer/director Paul Schrader, Nastassja Kinski, Malcolm McDowell, John Heard, Annette O’Toole, Lynn Lowry and composer Giorgio Moroder.
 There is also, older material - a trailer, photo gallery, TV Spots etc.